ICSA26-supplementary-material/edgeai.empirical-study.replication-package/thematic_analisys/study_artifacts/README.md

 ### 1.1 [projects_included_by_criteria.csv](./projects_included_by_criteria.csv)

+- **Description**

+    During the mining phase, the initial set of collected repositories was filtered using explicit inclusion and exclusion rules, influenced by related studies and adapted to Edge AI contexts.
+It forms the baseline sample from which all further analyses were constructed.

 - **Purpose**

     This file contains the complete list of repositories that **passed the inclusion criteria** defined for the study's dataset.
 It represents *all projects selected after applying systematic screening rules*, prior to deeper architectural analysis.
+Indeed is the formal output of the *repository selection and eligibility phase*.

     Unlike `software_architecture_documented_projects.csv`, which focuses only on repositories with architecture-related documentation, this file captures **all repositories** that were deemed relevant and eligible according to the methodological filters.

-It is the formal output of the *repository selection and eligibility phase*.

-- **Description**

-During the mining phase, the initial set of collected repositories was filtered using explicit inclusion and exclusion rules, influenced by related studies (e.g., Malavolta et al., “Mining Guidelines for Architecting Robotics Software”) and adapted to EdgeAI contexts.

-Typical criteria included:
+> Typical criteria included:
+>

-* Relevance to EdgeAI or edge–cloud AI workflows
+> * Relevance to EdgeAI or edge–cloud AI workflows
-* Presence of runnable code (not just templates or quizzes)
+> * Presence of runnable code (not just templates or quizzes)
-* Exclusion of demos, student projects, sample-only repositories
+> * Exclusion of demos, student projects, sample-only repositories
-* Exclusion of repos containing only datasets, models, or simulators
+> * Exclusion of repos containing only datasets, models, or simulators
-* Minimum activity or maturity level
+> * Minimum activity or maturity level
-* English-language documentation
+> * English-language documentation

-`projects_included_by_criteria.csv` stores the repositories that satisfied *all inclusion criteria* and overcame all exclusion checks.

-This file is a cornerstone for reproducibility, ensuring reviewers can confirm the project selection logic.

 - **Column Definitions**